 Week One: Once you have the Edit Profile section all filled out, you should go back to that first email that your Parentfinder Representative sent you, titled “Here’s a recap of our meeting.”
 This email has EVERYTHING you need to know about the Parentfinder Process – what to do first, how to write your letters, example letters, how to upload photos, who to contact etc. Read over this email, start planning your writing strategy.
 We recommend splitting up chapters between you and your partner and each conquering one section each day.
 Then, by the weekend, you’ll have the entire writing portion complete and you can review one last time together.

-Week Two: Now that you have your written sections complete and sent over to the writing team, it's best to begin working on your photos.
+Week Two: Now that you have your written sections complete and sent over to the writing team, Colin and Gina, it’s best to begin working on your photos.
 We recommend having a folder for each chapter on your desktop, so that you can easily drag photos to and from.
 By the end of week two, the writing team should have your document edited and you should have all thirty five photos uploaded to Parentfinder.

 Week Three: Okay, now that you’ve got your photos all uploaded and you writing is complete, it’s time to start designing the book.
 Before anything can happen, you’ll need to have chosen a theme (View Themes) and notified our Design Team Leader, Mark, of your choice.
 Once he has that, and has approved your photos, our designers will begin creating your profile book.
 Now keep in mind, this is the LONGEST part of the process and it’s advised that you begin working on your video during this time.
 Nothing intense, just take some b-roll footage and start brainstorming ideas.
 Throughout this week and next, Mark will be corresponding with you and showing you “proofs” of your book.
 Make sure to be timely getting your changes to him, that way we can complete your book as quickly as possible.